Python-PyQt/PyQt6-Docs/descriptions/QtCore/QElapsedTimer-ClockType-e.rst

 MachAbsoluteTime
 ................

 This clock type is based on the absolute time presented by Mach kernels, such as that found on macOS.
-This clock type is presented separately from :sip:ref:`~PyQt6.QtCore.QElapsedTimer.ClockType.MonotonicClock` since macOS and iOS are also Unix systems and may support a POSIX monotonic clock with values differing from the Mach absolute time.
+This clock type is presented separately from MonotonicClock since macOS and iOS are also Unix systems and may support a POSIX monotonic clock with values differing from the Mach absolute time.

 This clock is monotonic.